Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Experiments

-\subsubsection{Performance Comparisons}
+\subsubsection{Performance Comparisons.}

-For each test problem, we generate a training dataset $\{(\bx_i,y_i)\}_{i=1}^n$ of size $n=10^4$ to fit both QRGMM and CWGAN.
-For evaluation, we generate $K=10^5$ samples from each trained metamodel at a new covariate vector $\bx^*$ and compare them with the known true conditional distribution.
-We set QRGMM's grid size as $m=300$ and adopt CWGAN hyperparameters based on \cite{AtheyImbensMetzgerMunro24}.
+For each test problem, we generate a training dataset $\{(\bx_i,y_i)\}_{i=1}^n$ of size $n=10^4$ to train all models.
+For evaluation, we generate $K=10^5$ observations from each trained model at a new covariate vector $\bx^*$ and compare them with the known true conditional distribution.
+We set QRGMM's grid size as $m=300$, adopt the CWGAN hyperparameters based on \citet{AtheyImbensMetzgerMunro24}, and use the Diffusion and RectFlow implementation with the hyperparameters in \citet{liang2024generative}.
 We conduct multiple independent replications of this experiment.